jowj/halfhazard/README.md

 - [X] Computed property on expense that auto splits based on group memberhsip count

 - [X] move every swiftdata thing to cloudkit
-- [ ] add fields to configure username in login screen
-    - use that instead of userID in ExpenseView
 - [X] move all buttons to a ctrl click menu to clean up UI
-- [ ] Add a navigation menu for each  group?
+- [X] Add a navigation menu for each  group?
 - [X] fix some of the UI in iOS
     - [X] Certain user input bars have a gray box over them, which don't allow users to add input
     - [X] The UI in general is Too Large, and should be shrunk a bit.